cssconf/2018.cssconf.eu/contents/copy/speakers/guide.md

 On Thursday evening you are invited to join us for our pre-conf get together, a great opportunity to meet the team, each other, and fellow attendees prior to the conference. _More details coming soon!_

-**Friday, June 1: CSSconf EU Garden Dinner, 6:40pm / JSconf EU opening party, 9pm**
+**Friday, June 1: CSSconf EU Garden Dinner, 6:40pm / JSconf EU Opening Evening, 9pm**

 What would a great day be if it didn’t end in celebration!
-At the end of the day we'll have dinner in our outdoor area at the river, followed by the JSconf opening party, which is of course open to all CSSconf attendees!
+At the end of the day we'll have dinner in our outdoor area at the river, followed by the JSconf Opening, which is of course open to all CSSconf attendees!

 **Saturday, June 2: JSConf EU Main Party, 9pm**